 Stuffed zucchini boats are the perfect way to use up fresh zucchini from the garden.
-I created a traditional stuffed zucchini boats recipe where I stuffed with seasoned ground beef, tomato sauce and topped with mozzarella cheese.
+I created a traditional stuffed zucchini boats recipe where I stuffed it with seasoned ground beef, tomato sauce, and topped it with mozzarella cheese.

 Stuffed Zucchini Boats

-Zucchini is so versatile you can essentially cook it in any way you se fit.
+Zucchini is so versatile you can essentially cook it in any way you see fit.
 Make spiralized zucchini noodles, fry up, or bake in a casserole.

 However you make it, it’s always a hit in our home.
 Zucchini taste amazing!